-NOST MOST SERIOUSLY DISRUPTIVE BEHAVIOR AVAILABLE INTERVENTIONS AND CONSEQUENCES 5-14 5-14 Use of any computer, including social media platforms, or use of any information technology device to threaten, stalk, harass, bully or otherwise intimidate others.
-Or, hacking (intentionally gaining access by illegal means or without authorization) into the CPS network to access student records or other unauthorized information, or to otherwise circumvent the information security system ^{29,30} The principal may request an expulsion hearing at their discretion For behaviors involving the improper use of the CPS network or information technology devices, revocation of network or information technology devices.
-5 - 1 Willful or malicious destruction or defacing of property or criminal damage to property that results in damage exceeding \$500 or that is done to personal property belonging to any school personnel 5-16 [this code intentionally left blank] 5-17 [this code intentionally left blank] 5-18 [this code intentionally left blank] 5-19 Participating in a large or disorderly group of students using force to cause injury to a person or property, or persisting in severe disruption after being directed to cease by school personnel or Police technology devices when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
-CPS network privileges will be restored as soon as possible 2 A student may be disciplined for circumventing the information security system regardless of the student's intent.
-Students may be temporarity suspended from some or all CPS network privileges for improper use of information once appropriate plans are in place to ensure ongoing safety and access for all students to the greatest extent possible.
+C AVAILABLE INTERVENTIONS AND CONSEQUENCES (Appropriate interventions and consequences that do not exclude the student from their regular educational schedule must be attempted first.)
+The principal may request an expulsion hearing at their discretion For behaviors involving the improper use of the CPS network or information technology devices, revocation of network privileges for up to two years MOST SERIOUSLY DISRUPTIVE BEHAVIOR Behaviors marked with an asterisk indicates that the misconduct may be a violation of the law.
+5-14 Use of any computer, including social media platforms, or use of any information technology device to threaten, stalk, harass, bully or otherwise intimidate others.
+Or, hacking (intentionally gaining access by illegal means or without authorization) into the CPS network to access student records or other unauthorized information, or to otherwise circumvent the information security system^{31,32} 5-15 Willful or malicious destruction or defacing of property) or criminal damage to property that results in damage exceeding \$500 or that is done to personal property belonging to any school personnel 5-16 [this code intentionally left blank] 5-18 [this code intentionally left blank] 5-19 Participating in a large or disorderly group of students using force to cause injury to a person or property, or persisting in severe disruption after being directed to cease by school personnel or Police

+22 A student may be disciplined for circumventing the information security system regardless of the student's intent.
+Students may be temporarily suspended from some or all CPS network privileges for improper use of information technology devices when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
+CPS network privileges will be restored as soon as possible once appropriate plans are in place to ensure ongoing safety and access for all students to the greatest extent possible.

-10 Behaviors targeted at sex, gender, sexual orientation, gender identity, or gender expression must be reported to the Office of Student Protections and Tritle IX.
+33 Behaviors targeted at sex, gender, sexual orientation, gender identity, or gender expression must be reported to the Office of Student Protections and Title IX.